fledge-iot/fledge/docs/91_version_history.rst

        - If a south plugin generates bad data that can not be inserted into the storage layer, that plugin will buffer the bad data forever and continually attempt to insert it.
 This causes the queue to build on the south plugin and eventually will exhaust system memory.
 To prevent this if data can not be inserted for a number of attempts it will be discarded in the south service.
 This allows the bad data to be dropped and newer, good data to be handled correctly.
        - When a statistics value becomes greater than 2,147,483,648 the storage layer would fail, this has now been fixed.
        - During installation of plugins the user interface would occasionally flag the system as down due to congestion in the API layer.
 This has now been resolved and the correct status of the system should be reflected.
-       - Documentation has been added for configuration of the storage service.
+       - The notification service previously logged errors if not delivery no notification plugins had been installed.
+This is no longer the case.
+       - An issue with JSON configuration options that contained escaped strings within the JSON caused the service with the associated configuration to fail to run.
+This has now been resolved.

 - **GUI**

     - New Features:

-       - The user interface now shows the retirgger time for a notification.
+       - The user interface now shows the retrigger time for a notification.
        - The user interface now support adding a north service as well as a north task.
        - A new help menu item has been added to the user interface which will cause the readthedocs documentation to be displayed.
 Also the wizard to add the south and north services has been enhanced to give an option to display the help for the plugins.